 TinkerTool System offers smart cache deactivation for the following two categories:

 Two other cache categories can only be cleaned because smart deactivation is prevented by System Integrity Protection of macOS:

 In professional environments, the private home folders of users are usually stored on a central file server, not on the individual hard disks of local computers.
 Because network access is typically a bit or even significantly slower than access to a local disk, macOS keeps all caches where fast access is important in a separate area on the system disk.
 TinkerTool System refers to them as high-speed caches.
 They are used for Internet browsing or for temporarily storing thumbnail images, for example.

 Smart deactivation of caches as a troubleshooting procedure is done using the following steps:

-Define for yourself what exact problem —possibly caused by a corrupt cache— you like to fix.
-Find a program where you can reproduce this exact problem and test if only one user account or all user accounts of the computer are affected by it.
+Define for yourself what exact problem —possibly caused by a corrupt cache— you have to fix.
+Find a program where you can reproduce the exact problem and test whether only one user account or all user accounts on the computer are affected by it.